 It's simply outrageous.

-The serious efforts to cut spending proposed by Representative Mike Pence of Indiana, chairman of the conservative Republican Study Committee, represent only a minority Republican view.
+The serious efforts to cut spending proposed by Representative Mike Pence of Indiana, chairman of the Conservative Republican Study Committee, represent only a minority Republican view.

-The Republican consensus is still committed to bringing home the bacon for constituents, as are most elected officials.
+The Republican consensus is still committed to bringing home the bacon for constituents, as are most elected officials, particularly in an election year.

 Be back right after this.

-Because he's taken a Democrat's main weapon away from them.
+Well, it's actually very good because he's taken a Democrats' main weapon away from them.

 Yes, I've heard this before, ladies and gentlemen.

-Uh but you know what?
+But you know what?

 They'll raise taxes, they'll borrow, they'll do whatever they think they have to do to generate more money, other than cut taxes, which is what actually does it.

-Is they getting the they'll do they'll spend just as much for the same reasons Republicans have done it, regardless.
+They'll spend just as much for the same reasons Republicans have done it, regardless.

 Here's Dennis in Ocala, Florida.

-Nennis, you're next.
+Dennis, you're next.

 Hi.

-Hey, Josh, how are you doing?
+Hey, Gush, how are you doing?

 Good, thank you.

-Uh, given that we've grown five percent, that makes it maybe twelve, an actual increase.
+Your last comment, or just before the break, about the 17% increase, given that we've grown 5%, that makes it maybe 12%, an actual increase.

 Oh, hell, you'd have to assume a lot of it is.

-And it's not don't hey, wait, it's not just them.
+Hey, wait, it's not just them.

 We have our own entitlement class that we have created in this country that think being an American means they're owed things when they see somebody that has a dollar more than they do or a nicer car than they do.

-They have this mentality being Americans.
+They have this mentality of being Americans.

 And so it's not just illegal immigrants that are.